-ABOUT THIS GUIDE This guide includes information on the Christina School District's three traditional high schools, Christiana High School (CHS), Glasgow High School (GHS) and Newark High School (NHS), along with Sarah Pyle Academy.
+ABOUT THIS GUIDE This guide includes information on the Christina School District's three traditional high schools, Christiana High School (CHS), Glasgow High School (GHS) and Newark High School (NHS), along with Sarah Pyle Academy and the Christina School District Virtual Academy.
 For information on Christina's other educational options, please visit christinak12.org.
 NOTICE The Christina School District is an equal opportunity employer and does not discriminate on the basis of race, color, religion, sex, pregnancy, national origin, citizenship, age, disability, veteran status, genetic information, sexual orientation, gender identity, or any other categories protected by federal, state, or local law.
 Inquiries regarding compliance with the above may be directed to the Title IX/Section 504 Coordinator, Christina School District, 600 North Lombard Street, Wilmington, DE 19801; Telephone: (302) 552-2600.